Note: Discontinued. See reviews of the latest models.

 The phrase affordable remote radar detector is perilously close to being an oxymoron.
-This is a market where the Escort Passport 9500ci weighs with a two-grand pricetag and its sibling, the BEL STiR Plus, even in its stripped-down version, is $1,200.
-Aside from a mid-level remote model, the Escort Passport 8500ci Plus, the cupboard of late has been bare.
-That changed with the arrival of the Whistler Pro 3600.
+This is a market where the Escort Passport Max CI weighs with a three-grand pricetag.
+The only low-priced remote is the Whistler Pro 3600.

 The Whistler Pro 3600 comes with a waterproof radar/laser antenna that mounts in the grille area, plus a speaker module, tricolor alert LED and control/display unit.
 The LED color is programmable—red, green or yellow—and it can be set to blink or steady-burn during alerts.
 It has a second, optional function: With engine off, it can be set to blink slowly, emulating a car alarm and giving pause to thieves.